OnyxJeff/portainerhost/darr/README.md

 - NGINX Proxy Manager (optional but recommended)
 - Transmission/qBittorrent in a separate stack

+## 🔐 Environment Variables

+Create a `stack.env` file based on the included `stack.env.example`, and store it in the same directory as `darr-stack.yml`.

 ## 🚀 Deployment

 1. In Portainer, go to Stacks > Add Stack